 What To Do With Your Tax Refund

+Unless you have a plan for when you receive a check of that size, it can be pretty easy to squander that money away.
 Once you receive your refund, there are a gazillion things you can do with it.
-Taking a vacation or going on a shopping spree immediately come to mind, but I bet you won’t be surprised if I tell you that the best thing you can do with the money is to save it.
+Taking a vacation or going on a shopping spree may immediately come to mind.
+But I bet you won’t be surprised if I tell you that the best thing you can do with the money is to save it or put it to another use.
 It might not be as much fun as many other options, but it will certainly go a long way toward improving your personal finances.